http://restsql.org

 Requirements: JEE Container, RDBMS, JAR tool

 Properties Files: Create your two required properties files (restsql.properties and log4j.properties (or logging.properties), as above.
 Create your two optional privileges and triggers definitions if required.
 The restsql.properties can exist outside the restSQL webapp, however the log4j.properties/logging.properties must exist within the classpath in WEB-INF/classes.
 Note that it will not load properly if you put the logging properties in WEB-INF/lib.
 You do not have to create the logging directory or directories, e.g. /var/log/restsql.
-The logging frameworks will do this automatically.
+The logging frameworks will do this automatically, assuming the user running the java container can create the folder.
+In the previous case that would be write privilege on /var/log.
+Better to create it by hand and ensure it's writable to the user running the java container.

 Abbreviated Deployment for Tomcat